-Samantha W. Ball is a research associate at the Policy Institute where she provides research, analysis, facilitation, and instruction on a range of subjects including deliberative democracy, leadership, and health and human service programs.
+Samantha W. Ball is a research associate at the Kem C. Gardner Policy Institute where she provides research, analysis, facilitation, and instruction on a range of subjects including deliberative community engagement and public policy.

 Dr. Ball is involved in advancing informed non-partisan public deliberation on policy issues through the Gardner Policy Institute’s role as a Kettering Foundation Center for Public Life.
 Her informed public deliberation work builds upon her published research on the potential impact of educational and deliberative forums on public opinion and policy-making.
 Previous Gardner Policy Institute work has focused on Utah State health and human service needs such as a process evaluation for the Healthy Child Care Initiative; a five-year strategic plan for the Utah Department of Health Immunization Program; school, health system, and environmental policy agendas for Utah Department of Health’s asthma program; and an analysis of diabetes reporting on death certificates.